We all understand this approach helps us avoid N+1 hits to the database, right?

 FieldError: Invalid field name(s) given in select_related: 'tag'.
 Choices are: author

-Even you try
+Even if you try

 Tag.objects.select_related('book')

-That's will give you the same error too.
+That will give you the same error too.

-So next is interesting part
+So the next part is interesting

 In [21]: Book.objects.prefetch_related("author")